Bhaveshmeghwal21/AMC_Summer_Camp-2024/Beginner/Mechanical Design and Drone Basics/Readme.md

 - The frame material affects overall drone weight, durability, and crash resistance.

-## Task 2
+### Task 2
-For this you have to design a drone frame, you can watch this [tutorial](https://youtu.be/SU8QDIEdPk0?si=UEd9ODGdl9sptwxL)
+For this you have to design a quadcopter frame, you can watch this [tutorial](https://youtu.be/SU8QDIEdPk0?si=UEd9ODGdl9sptwxL)
+For submission just screenrecord the last 5 min of designing in solidworks and submit the CAD file & video in link

+## Desginging of propellers
+The design of a propeller is crucial as it directly impacts the drone’s aerodynamic characteristics, including stability, maneuverability, and efficiency.
+Propellers are designed with specific airfoil profiles and blade shapes to optimize lift, reduce drag, and generate efficient thrust.

-## Task 3
+### Task 3
-You have to design a propeller in solidworks just follow this [tutorial](https://youtu.be/SU8QDIEdPk0?si=UEd9ODGdl9sptwxL) and you will understand it for more practice just
+You have to design a propeller in solidworks just follow this [tutorial](https://youtu.be/SU8QDIEdPk0?si=UEd9ODGdl9sptwxL) and you will understand it
+For submission purpose screen record your last 5 min design and submit the CAD file & video in link